Data Protection and Covid-19

 - Civil Contingencies Act, this allows councils to share data as part of complying with our duty to plan and prepare for, advise about, respond to and recover from emergencies.

-Other Specific Legal Bases covered under GDPR
+Other Specific Legal Bases covered under UK GDPR

-GDPR also sets out other legal bases for sharing ‘special category data’ which can be used in specific scenarios.
+UK GDPR also sets out other legal bases for sharing ‘special category data’ which can be used in specific scenarios.
 These include:

 - Sharing data is necessary for the provision of social care, the provision of health care or treatment or for the management of a health or social care system.
 This condition is only met if both sharing parties are ‘health and social care professionals’ using the data to provide direct care to the individual (Article 9 (2)(H) of GDPR)